-Committee composition: A minimum of three faculty members must be selected by a student seeking a master's or specialist's degree with a final exam or culminating assessment.
-A student seeking a doctoral degree must select a minimum of four faculty members.
-All members of an advisory committee must be current members of the graduate faculty.
-The majority of the advisory committee, including the chair, must include full-time Clemson University Regular or Administrative faculty as defined in the Faculty Manual.
-Special faculty may serve as co-chairs or committee members as long as the chair is a permanent faculty member appointed to the graduate faculty and the Special faculty member(s) are members of the graduate faculty.
-The chair, co-chair, or at least half of the committee must have a primary appointment in the program offering the degree.
+Committee composition: A minimum of three graduate faculty members must be selected by a student seeking a master's or specialist's degree with a final exam or culminating assessment.
+A minimum of four graduate faculty members must likewise be selected by a student seeking a doctoral degree.
+All members of an advisory committee must be graduate advising or graduate directing faculty.
+The majority of the advisory committee, including the chair, must be full-time Clemson University tenured or tenure-track faculty as defined in the Faculty Manual.
+The chair, or co-chair, or at least half of the committee must have a primary appointment in the department or school housing the student's degree program.
 If the student declares a minor, this area must be represented on the committee.
-Committee members of interdepartmental programs are to be appointed according to bylaws (formulated by the program faculty and endorsed by the academic unit housing the program).
+Committee members of interdepartmental programs are to be appointed according to policies formulated by the program faculty and endorsed by the academic unit housing the degree program.
+These policies must be documented in the bylaws or the policy document appropriate to the unit housing the degree program.
+Any further restrictions, regarding the committee composition specific to a degree program, will be described in the program's graduate handbook.

-Academic programs at the master's or education specialist's level that are non-thesis and do not have a final exam or culminating assessment (i.e., do not submit the GS7M) may choose to establish an alternative student committee structure for the purpose of curriculum guidance.
-Such programs may choose to appoint a single faculty member or professional adviser to serve as the advisory chair, with no other committee members required.
+Academic programs at the Master's or Education Specialist's level that are non-thesis and do not have a final exam or culminating assessment (i.e., do not submit the GS7M) may choose to establish an alternative student advisory committee structure for the purpose of curriculum guidance.
+Such programs may choose to appoint a single faculty member or professional advisor to serve as the advisory chair, with no other committee members required.
 Any program requiring any form of comprehensive assessment (e.g., thesis, portfolio, final exam, etc.) that must be evaluated by an advisory committee is not permitted to use this advisory structure.
-The individual in this important role must be a full-time, permanent employee of Clemson; external individuals may not serve as advisory committee chair.
+The individual in this important role must be a full-time employee of Clemson University; external individuals may not serve as advisory committee chair.